New: 100+ health biomarkers for $190

 Inflammation (hs-CRP) is a stronger predictor of heart disease than cholesterol

 For decades, LDL cholesterol (or ApoB) has been the main focus of cardiovascular risk assessment.
-But this chart shows hs-CRP is actually a stronger predictor of heart disease than LDL.
+But this chart shows hs-CRP is actually a stronger predictor of cardiovascular events than LDL.

 Inflammation vs LDL cholesterol